Hyperbolic groups with almost finitely presented subgroups: Main Construction

-By choice of covering each loop of length 4 in this graph will have a connected preimage.
-Each vertex in the branch set cones off some subgraph.
-When we complete the cover we are coning off the lifts of this subgraph.
+Under the representation to $S_{q_{23}}$ the element corresponding to $\gamma$ is sent to a non-trivial power of $\alpha$.
+Thus this is a $q_{23}$-cycle and under the covering the preimage of $\omega$ is connected and is a loop of length $4q_{23}$.

-There is a natural tripartite structure on the link of a vertex in the branched cover coming from lifting the tripartite structure from $\lk(v, \xcplx)$.
+Each vertex in the branch set cones off a subgraph $\Omega'$ of $\Omega_v$.
+When we complete the cover, each vertex in the completion of the link will cone off the corresponding lift of $\Omega'$.

-\begin{rem} Since all the loops of length 4 have connected preimage the cover of the bipartite graph consisting of the vertices not in the branch set will have no loops of length 4. \end{rem}
+\begin{rem} Since all the loops of length 4 have connected preimage the cover of $\Omega_v$ will have no loops of length 4. \end{rem}

 This will be useful in proving the hyperbolicity of the branched cover shortly.

 There is a naturally defined Morse function $\bar{f}$ on $\xbarcplx$ by composing the Morse function on $\xcplx$ with the branched covering map.
 The ascending and descending links of $\bar{f}$ are the preimages of the ascending and descending links of $f$ under the branched covering map.